xapple/gefes/README.md

     $ mkdir GEFES
     $ cd GEFES
     $ mkdir views

-    $ mkdir INBOX
+#### Step 7: Make a JSON file describing your project
+`gefes` will create `Project` objects with associated `Sample` objects based on a user inputted JSON files.
+Look at the `json` directory at the root of the repository and make your own.
+You have to tell `gefes` where to look for your raw reads.

 `gefes` will usually search for the raw reads in a directory called `INBOX` somewhere in your home.
-You should set up the correct symbolic links.
+You can set up the correct symbolic links for instance:

     $ cd ~
     $ cd GEFES
     $ mkdir INBOX
     $ cd INBOX
     $ ln -s /proj/b2011035/INBOX/* ./

-#### Step 7: Make a JSON file describing your project
-`gefes` will create `Project` objects with associated `Sample` objects based on a user inputted JSON files.
-Look at the `json` directory at the root of the repository and make your own.

 #### Step 8: Troubleshooting
 You might run into difficulties at some of the steps above -- if that is the case check this section for a solution.